vinaybenny/vinaybenny.github.io/_posts/2018-02-01-neural-networks.md

 \end{align}
 $$

-We call this special case of the logit function as the **sigmoid**, and use a $$\sigma$$ to represent it.
+We call this special case of the logit function as the **sigmoid**, and use a $\sigma$ to represent it.
 Let us write some code to implement this function.

 ```python